billimarie/billimarie.github.io/README.md

 # About
-## Regenerative Technologist · Multidisciplinary Artist · Eco-Restoration Builder
+## Writer, Earthworker, and Programmer

+Billimarie's work consists of exploring the intersection of nature, technology, and storytelling.

+Her journey began with a typewriter and a desire to connect with strangers through giving away spontaneous Free Poetry.

+Today, that desire has taken root in the Mojave Desert, where she founded a regenerative agriculture nonprofit to help grow nutritional food, healthy soil, and community resilience.

-> Billimarie creates story-driven experiences that help people, especially future generations, thrive in alignment with nature, intuition, heart, and spirit.
+Billimarie creates story-driven experiences that help people, especially future generations, thrive in alignment with nature, intuition, heart, and spirit.
+As a community organizer, she is passionate about reimagining how people can work together to restore ecosystems across Earth.

-Billimarie is a writer, earthworker, and community organizer on behalf of regenerative agriculture in the desert.

-She is passionate about reimaginging how people can work together to restore ecosystems across Earth.

 Her work bridges a variety of mediums, including poetry, film, essays, fiction, painting, photography, and immersive outdoor experiences.

+> "Nature is the best technology we have at saving the Earth."

 # Values